 If I request a Vote by Mail ballot, can I change my mind and vote at any Vote Center?

 Yes.
-If you have not already cast your ballot for the election, you may visit any Vote Center in the County to obtain a replacement ballot.
+If you have not already cast your ballot for the election, you may visit a Vote Center to obtain a replacement ballot or vote in person.
 Your previously issued ballot will be void upon the issuing of your replacement ballot or when you vote in person.